Vivien Crea

-Vivien S. Crea (born 1952) was the 25th Vice Commandant of the United States Coast Guard under Admiral Thad W. Allen.
+Vivien Suzanne Crea (born 1952) was the 25th Vice Commandant of the United States Coast Guard under Admiral Thad W. Allen.
 Vice Commandant is the second highest position in the Coast Guard, and she was the first woman to hold it.
 She is the former Commander of the Coast Guard Atlantic Area, and was confirmed by the Senate to her historic post in June 2006.
 Crea retired on August 7, 2009, and was replaced by VADM David Pekoske.

 She previously became the first female in the U.S. Armed Forces to serve as a military aide to a President in 1984.
 Crea later became the first woman to command an air station when she took over Air Station Detroit in 1992.
 In 2000 she became the first woman to attain flag rank in the United States Coast Guard.
 In 2006 Crea became the first female Vice Commandant of the United States Coast Guard and the Coast Guard’s first female vice admiral.
 She later became the first woman to be recognized as the USCG Ancient Albatross in 2008.
 In 2010, she became the first Coast Guard aviator to be inducted into the Women in Aviation International Pioneer Hall of Fame.